ckobayashi714/DinoMaze/design/README.md

 ![Backstory](/design/backstory.png)

-## Changes to game
+## Artificial Intelligence added to Game

-+ I wanted to incorporate AI into this game so the DINO could play against an enemy, but I was unable to implement it due to time constraints.
++ So the green dino could play against an opponent, we incorporated Artificial Intelligence into this game by implementing the blue dino with a BFS Breadth-First Search function called findPlayer and findMushroom.
+We added 3 levels of difficulty: Easy, Medium, and Hard.
+This will change how fast the AI takes his next step.
-+ I couldn't figure how to use an algorithm on this game; I wanted to create multiple levels so there would be a feeling of randomization each time a player would press start.
-It wasn't easy to do, so the idea got scrapped.
++ We created the illusion of multiple levels by randomizing each maze's creation at the start of each game.
+We implemented this using the DFS Depth-First Search function called createMaze and finalizeMaze